After travelling 1.5 million miles and circumnavigating the world 17 times The Polly Woodside now welcomes you aboard.

 You can join the crew, come aboard for a tour of the ship and discover what life was like on a tall ship sailing the seven seas.

-Polly Woodside offers a range of activities for visitors including a history gallery, wharf with picnic facilities and guided tours.
+Polly Woodside offers a range of activities for visitors including a history gallery, wharf with picnic facilities and children’s Crew Calls.
 We also have Children’s Birthday parties, Pirate Sundays, live theatre and school excursions.

 Vale Captain Ralph McDonell.